marko-axa/css-classes-generator/readme.md

    - `css/css-classes.generated.css`
    - `public/utils.css`

+### Configuration

+Majority of work you need to do is in `scss/_config.scss`, if you want to add new utility fn you need to add it there, and then run `npm run build`.

+### copyToPublic

+`npm run copyToPublic`
+this script will copy/paste css/\* to public which is kind of playground for demos

 ## Why attribute selectors

 vorsorge portal is rendered as micro frontend in myaxa, it's not allowed to use class names in